emilyrushton/emilyrushton.github.io/_pages/resume.md

 ---
 title: Resume
 subtitle: Every day is an opportunity to get better.
 My ideal job is one where I am challenged and learning every day.
-Tech writing gives me that challenge, while I get to dedicate my career to helping others learn too.
+Tech writing gives me that challenge, while I get to help others learn too.
 description: Every day is an opportunity to get better.
 My ideal job is one where I am challenged and learning every day.
-Tech writing gives me that challenge, while I get to dedicate my career to helping others learn too.
+Tech writing gives me that challenge, while I get to help others learn too.
 featured_image:
 ---